Breath, Eyes, Memory: Plot introduction

-The rising action of the story is when Sophie leaves Haiti at age twelve to join her mother in the United States in New York.
-Sophie, despite her mother's warnings to focus on school and no men, falls in love with Joseph, a musician who lives next door to them.

-The climax of the story comes after she marries Joseph.
-Sophie begins to feel frustrated and confused, both by anxieties and responsibilities.
-To get away from it all, she flees to Haiti along with her infant daughter, without a word to her husband, Joseph, who is away touring.
+Sophie marries Joseph, a musician who lives next door to them.
+Sophie begins to feel frustrated and confused, both by anxieties and responsibilities after her mother had thrown her out the house when she had failed the virginity test.
+To get away from it all, she flees to Haiti along with her infant daughter, without a word to her husband who is away touring.
+Then her mother, Martine, also comes to Haiti.
+During the trip to Haiti, mother and daughter reconcile.

-The falling action is when her mother, Martine, also comes to Haiti.
-Sophie hadn't spoken to her mother since her mother had thrown her out the house when she had failed the virginity test.
-That was about two years earlier.
-It is during that trip to Haiti that both mother and daughter reconcile.

 Testing

 "Testing" has been a Haitian tradition for centuries.
 During earlier times, Haitians associated the idea of virtue with a woman's virginity.
 A young woman growing up in a Haitian household is encouraged to value her virtue and virginity.
 The novel describes how family values and virtue of women are very important to the Haitian culture.
 The main character, Sophie, is shattered throughout the novel, due to the traumatic experience of her mother's continuous tests.
 Her mother would often test her vagina to make sure she was still a virgin.
 These tests leave a dynamic scar on Sophie even after she marries Joseph.
 She has low self-esteem as a result of these tests.
 The tests also lead to a deterioration in the relationship between mother and daughter.
 When she marries Joseph, she is unable to have sex with him because she has a phobia of sex.
-The only way she is ever able to make love to him is through “doubling”: She must pretend she isn't really there because the very act of sex so repels her.
+The only way she is ever able to make love to him is through "doubling": She must pretend she isn't really there because the very act of sex so repels her.